JasonBaier/ci3-fire-starter/README.md

 ####Core Config

 In application/config there is a file core.php.
 This file allows you to set site-wide variables.
-It is set up with site name, site version, default templates, pagination settings, enable/disable the profiler and default form validation error delimiters.
+It is set up with site version, default templates, pagination settings, enable/disable the profiler and default form validation error delimiters.

 ####Core Language

 In application/language/english is a file core_lang.php.
 This file allows you to set language variables that could be used throughout the entire site (such as the words Home or Logout).

 ####Core Helper